zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-Next, we turn our attention to Equation 3.18 of the time-averaged Poynting vector
+The corresponding equation of the time-averaged Poynting vector is

 $$ \tag{3.21}
 \begin{aligned}